Thirty-one drones detected at Niagara Falls during eclipse – most of them breaking regulations

 “There’s a growing demand for c-UAS products globally, whether for public safety, critical infrastructure, airport security – even for protection from pirates on the high seas,” says InDro Robotics CEO Philip Reece.

-“D-Fend Solutions provided an important service during the Niagara demonstration, and its ability to mitigate without jamming or kinetics is impressive.”
+“D-Fend Solutions EnforceAir provided an important solution during the Niagara demonstration, and its ability to mitigate without jamming or kinetics is impressive.”

 You can learn more about D-Fend Solutions here.

 We’d be remiss if we didn’t also mention Bravo Zulu Secure, an InDro sister company that also offers detection and mitigation solutions.
+The incident detailed above is also reminiscent of the detection of many illegal drone flights in Ottawa during the convoy protests.
+If you haven’t seen that one, it’s definitely worth a read.

 George Mason U. researchers enable robots to intelligently navigate challenging terrain